-Foreigners are drawn to Panama for its modern infrastructure teamed with a warm climate, peaceful lifestyle and beautiful tropical surroundings.
-Large expat communities can be found here, particularly in Panama City.
-There is also a growing number of foreigners setting up holiday homes on Panama’s offshore islands.
+Panama has shaken off its third-world image to become a haven for expats.
+Foreigners are drawn to the country for its modern infrastructure teamed with a warm climate, peaceful lifestyle and beautiful tropical surroundings.
+Large expat communities can be found here, particularly in Panama City, and there is also a growing number of foreigners setting up holiday homes on Panama’s offshore islands.

 In years past, many expats living in Panama were of retirement age and were enticed by government incentives such as discounts on goods and low-cost medical treatment.
-However, the Panamanian government has been pushing foreign investment and as a result, there is now a vibrant, dynamic and driven community of people looking to grow their businesses in Panama.
+However, the Panamanian government has been pushing foreign investment and, as a result, there is now a vibrant, dynamic and driven community of people looking to grow their businesses in Panama.

-Compared to other South and Central American countries, Panama is relatively safe.
-However, burglaries are still common and theft from vehicles is widespread.
+The standard of healthcare in Panama is fairly good, particularly in private hospitals in major cities.
+Expats should ensure they have a good health insurance policy to gain access to the best care and facilities.
+Compared to other South- and Central American countries, Panama is relatively safe, but burglaries are still common and theft from vehicles is widespread.
 Police have a strong presence on Panama’s city streets and carry out regular checks on cars at roadsides to keep track of criminal movements.
 Expats should always exercise caution when using ATMs and be vigilant when walking alone at night.

 The Panamanian people are known for being friendly, hospitable and welcoming towards new arrivals.
 While the official language of Panama is Spanish, English proficiency is extremely common, especially in the cities and when conducting business.